Atopic dermatitis: Light

-A more novel form of treatment involves exposure to broad- or narrow-band ultraviolet (UV) light.
+Phototherapic treatment involves exposure to broad- or narrow-band ultraviolet (UV) light.
 UV radiation exposure has been found to have a localized immunomodulatory effect on affected tissues and may be used to decrease the severity and frequency of flares.
-In particular, the usage of UVA1 is more effective in treating acute flares, whereas narrow-band UVB is more effective in long-term management scenarios.
+Among the different types of phototherapies only narrowband (NB) ultraviolet B (UVB) exposure might help with the severity of AD and ease itching.
 However, UV radiation has also been implicated in various types of skin cancer, and thus UV treatment is not without risk.
 UV phototherapy is not indicated in young adults and children due to this risk of skin cancer with prolonged use or exposure.